 How to apply

-A Community Emergency Response Fund Application form must be completed.
-This will need to be supplemented with additional information as appropriate, for example; bank statement, quotes, receipts, invoices etc.
+A CERF online application form must be completed.
+This will need to be supplemented with additional information as appropriate, for example; bank statement(s), annual accounts, quotes, receipts, invoices etc.

 Once an application is received

 Your application will be acknowledged within 5 working days; we will contact you if any further information is required.